Urban and gritty I'm not

 Because children matter a lot.

 Growing up on Exmoor gave me a lifelong love of nature, adventure and the mysterious.
-It also, surprisingly, nurtured a love of cinema, theatre and poetry.
+It also, one way or another, nurtured a love of cinema, theatre and poetry.
 Having studied Film, Drama, English Literature and Screenwriting to Masters level, my first commission was a play for Radio 4.
-But having worked with children all my life, and having never grown out of watching kids TV, I decided to write for children and families.
+But having worked with children all my life, and having never grown out of watching cartoons, I decided to write for children and families.

 Commissions include original feature films, adaptations of novels, shows for preschool, and older kids and online.
-I still write for grown ups (for example adapting Marina Lewyka’s novel Two Caravans, into an animated feature) but please don’t ask me to be all urban and gritty.
+I will write for grown-ups (I adapted Marina Lewyka’s novel Two Caravans, into an animated feature for Blue Zoo) but please don’t ask me to be all urban and gritty.
 I don’t do gritty but I do do muck.

-Ha!
-I wrote do-do!
+Snort: I wrote do-do!
 Do-dos!
-I always like to squeeze out something earthy.
+I do like to squeeze out something earthy.
 But it has to be done with finesse, aplomb: I’m on a mission to put the art back into fart.
+Or is it the other way round?

 I’m also on a mission to put the grr back in girl.
 And boys actually: getting kids outdoors in stories and for real.
 I’m a canoe and kayak coach.
 I love the whoosh and wah-hay of white water.
 But I really love the woohoo of someone realising they are so much more than they ever imagined!
 I think stories should empower as well as entertain.
-Whether it’s explaining Armistice Day or exploring what it’s like to need a heart transplant, or simple whimsy and fun, I write stories that give kids a hug.
+I write stories that give kids a hug.

 Stories with action about